ehForwarderBot/ehForwarderBot/docs/guide/packaging.rst

 modules for your own use, you can have your modules in the private modules :doc:`directory <../directories>`.

-For such modules, your channel ID must be the fully-qualifying name of the class.
+For such modules, your channel ID must be the fully-qualified name of the class.
 For example, if your class is located at ``<EFB_BASE_PATH>/modules/bob_irc_mod/__init__.py:IRCChannel``, the channel must have ID ``bob_ric_mod.IRCChannel`` for the